skypointcloud/cdp/docs/docs/billing.md

     - Standard Data Science Models
     - Priority Support
     - $4K Concierge Setup Included
-4. **ENTERPRISE**:If the user chooses the enterprise plan, below are the following features that will be activated post subscription:
+4. **ENTERPRISE** : If the user chooses the enterprise plan, below are the following features that will be activated post subscription:
     - Price: Custom
     - Number of Data Integrations: 10+
     - Number of Instance: 2+